eshanis/mm-github-pages-starter/_posts/2020-07-21-html-linking-to-sections-on-the-same-page.md

   <body>
     <h1 id="top">Linking to Sections on The Same Page</h1>

-    When you click on "Section1", It takes you to the paragraph below that says "Section 1"
+    -When you click on "Section1", It takes you to the paragraph below that says "Section 1"

-    When you click on "back to top" at the bottom of the page, it takes you directly to the top of the page
+    -When you click on "back to top" at the bottom of the page, it takes you directly to the top of the page.

-    Use the "id" tag at the section you want to link and "#" before the name when specifying "href= "
+    -Use the "id" tag at the section you want to link and "#" before the name when specifying "href= "

     <section>
       <ul>